-Criminals call your customers while impersonating your enterprise, even on Caller ID.
-Claiming to verify some seemingly innocent information, these criminals often successfully extract personal information such as: date of birth, last four digits of social security number, billing zip code, and account number.
-Precisely what they need to circumvent your enterprise’s identity-interrogation protocols.
+Criminals call your customers while impersonating your enterprise – even your phone number.
+Claiming to verify some seemingly innocent information, these criminals often successfully extract personal information such as date of birth, last four digits of social security number, billing zip code, and account number.
+They get precisely what they need to circumvent your enterprise’s identity-interrogation protocols.

 - Social Engineering Attacks

-Armed with a spoofed caller ID, an earnest voice, and quick wit, criminals will call into your enterprise posing as a business partner or authority.
+Armed with a spoofed ANI phone number, an earnest voice, and quick wit, criminals will call into your enterprise posing as a business partner or authority.
 Because they appear to be calling from a trusted source, and play the part well, they regularly trick trained employees.
 Whether they make account changes or acquire balance information, their success brings them another step closer to penetrating your defenses.

 - Line Takeover

 Knowing that banks use outbound return calling to authenticate large financial transactions, criminals will trick phone companies into temporarily diverting a victim’s phone number.
 Aided by this compliance and armed with the victim’s personal information, criminals can then persuade call center agents to conduct large transfers.

 - Fraudulent Card Activation